Redefining Service for the New World of Work

 Only organizations with a culture of continuously adding new value to products, services, and the experience of customers and employees will thrive.
 Only leaders who learn how to inspire and enable these cultures will survive.

-Next Post: The 10 Essential Abilities of a Service Excellence Workforce
+Next Post: Customer Service Skills List for a Service Excellence Workforce

 Previous Post: Oracle CX Factor includes Ron Kaufman’s Questions for Senior Leaders at IBX and Clorox